Functions¶

 Add a time-range term to the query.
 This item is attached to the

 current clause with OR.
-Finds events with timestamp t
+Finds events with timestamp t such that

-start_time <= t < end_time
+start_time <= t < end_time.

 tdb_error tdb_event_filter_add_time_range(struct tdb_event_filter *filter,